rfg-modding/Nanoforge/README.md

 ## Features
 - Map viewing.
 Loads terrain and object data for a map.
 Draws object bounding boxes.
+- Partial map editing for multiplayer and wrecking crew maps.
 - Mesh viewing and export for some RFG mesh formats.
 Auto locates textures.
 - Texture viewing, exporting, and re-importing.
 - Xtbl editing via a user interface with tooltips and data validation.